baconjs/bacon.js/README.md

 `stream.merge(stream2)` merges two streams into one stream that delivers events from both

-`stream.delay(delay)` delays the stream by given amount of milliseconds

-`stream.throttle(delay)` throttles stream by given amount of milliseconds.
-This means that event is only emitted after the given "quiet period".

 `stream.bufferWithTime(delay)` buffers stream events with given delay.
 The buffer is flushed at most once in the given delay.
 So, if your input